Why did it take Odysseus 19 Years to Get Home from Troy?

 Circe was also Ezra Pound’s favorite in The Cantos of 1948.
 She was his compromise halfway between those flirtatious bitches the Sirens and the unattainable goddesses Aphrodite and Athena.
 Circe represented the sensual world, she was seduction, she was the sexual act itself.
 It’s no coincidence that when he wrote The Cantos, Pound was still living with his wife but seeing his lover, Olga Rudge.
 So again Odysseus takes center stage: he enjoys his time with Circe but apparently it was necessary for him to transcend the merely sensual and return to his wife.

 Feminist writers eventually came to rescue Circe, and if Penelope is their choice today, Circe was their favorite in the early fifties, particularly for Southern women writers.
 Eudora Welty’s Circe has magical powers and a wicked sense of humor.
 A fifties housewife, she has discovered feminism and is just waiting to take flight.
 Resentful at being tied to her island, she wishes she could be a wanderer like Odysseus: “Ever since the morning Time came and sat on the world, men have been on the run as fast as they can go...”
 But, alas, to be unappreciated by this magical wanderer: “I swayed, and was flung backward by my torment.
 I believed that I lay in disgrace and my blood ran green, like the wand that breaks in two.
 My sights returned to me when I awoke in the pigsty, in the red and black aurora of flesh, and it was day.”
 In the end, it is Odysseus who leaves and Circe who stays, “sickened, with child.”
-It is a powerful poem with great expressiveness but no feminist breakout here; we have slid back into the kitchen sink of melodrama with its hurt, malice and rejection, where men are always beasts.
+It is a powerful story with great expressiveness but no feminist breakout here; we have slid back into the kitchen sink of melodrama with its hurt, malice and rejection, where men are always beasts.

 Margaret Atwood’s Circe is more resentful still: “One day you simply appeared in your stupid boat,” and the relationship careens downhill from there with a strong suggestion of violent abuse: “Holding my arms down/holding my head down by the hair/mouth gouging my face/and neck, fingers groping into my flesh.”
 Did Odysseus try to rape Circe?
 Then there is Katherine Anne Porter’s Circe, a “beautiful, sunny-tempered, merry-hearted young enchantress (whose) unique power as goddess was that she could reveal to men the truth about themselves by showing to each man himself in his true shape according to his inmost nature.
 For this she was rightly dreaded and feared; her very name was a word of terror.”
 Porter allows Circe to have sexual power, a casual black humor, all the better to deal with the wily Odysseus.
 How dare he act cold and aloof in bed when she is tender and loving.
 How dare his men complain to him behind her back about how bored they are on her island.
 They are lucky to get fed at all!
 If Circe enjoys superiority over the weakness of men, it is not in an arrogant or egocentric way; it is simply that she is smarter than they are.
 One day, will Odysseus see that and will he be back, alone?
 Isn’t this what wise men want: wise women?